lhmouse/asteria/doc/quick-guide.md

 ```

 So it can take an optional `comparator` function.
 Every standard function
-which takes a `comparator` function has the same requirement on it, which is
+which takes a `comparator` function has the same requirement:

 1. It takes two arguments, namely `x` and `y`.
 2. If `x` is less than `y`, `comparator(x, y)` returns a negative number.